Oil operators get DUCs in a row, adding fracking crews to boost output

 By Liz Hampton

-DENVER, Nov 6 (Reuters) - U.S. frackers are bringing back equipment even as oil prices languish around $40 a barrel in a bid to boost production and tap into a backlog of drilled wells left uncompleted (DUCs) when oil prices crashed earlier this year.
+DENVER, Nov 6 (Reuters) - U.S. frackers have been bringing back equipment to boost production even with oil prices languishing around $40 a barrel, tapping into a backlog of drilled wells left uncompleted (DUCs) when oil prices crashed in the spring.

+Oil producers halted expensive fracking operations when prices cratered on pandemic-related shutdowns and a price war.
+Among the first wells to be tapped when prices rebounded were those that had been drilled but not completed.

+Because of the industry's struggles, companies can hire service crews at a lower cost to finish those wells.
+U.S. production has rebounded, and any growth in coming months would likely result from completing wells, not drilling new ones.

 The number of active hydraulic fracturing fleets has climbed by nearly 50% since mid-September to 127, according to data from consultancy Primary Vision, outpacing a roughly 17% jump in the number of active drilling rigs over that same period of time.
 That count stands at 296.

+As of September, U.S. shale regions had nearly 7,600 drilled-but-uncompleted wells, according to U.S. Energy Department figures, down from roughly 8,200 a year earlier.
+Last year producers drilled many wells but did not complete them.
-U.S. oil prices were trading around $38.53 a barrel on Thursday CLc1, below profitable levels in some U.S. producing basins.
-Still, hydraulic fracturing equipment is headed back to the field, as oil companies are trying to deal with the swift rate at which shale well production falls.

-U.S. shale production is expected to fall to 7.7 million barrels per day in November, down from 9.2 million bpd in February, before prices crashed, according to the U.S. Energy Information Administration.
+On Thursday, U.S. oil prices CLc1 were around $38.53 a barrel, below profitable levels in some U.S. producing basins.
+Still, hydraulic fracturing equipment is headed back to the field as producers try to deal with swift declines in shale well production, which the U.S. Energy Information Administrationexpects to fall to 7.7 million barrels per day in November from 9.2 million bpd in February.

-Fracking was the first thing to get shut down when oil prices collapsed because it's the most expensive part of drilling and completing a well, said Andy Hendricks, chief executive officer of driller Patterson-UTI Energy PTEN.O.
-When prices rose, operators brought back frack crews to complete wells that were drilled but not yet completed, accounting for a big bump in frack activity.
+Fracking was the first thing to get shut down when oil prices collapsed because it is the most expensive part of drilling and completing a well, said Andy Hendricks, chief executive officer of driller Patterson-UTI Energy PTEN.O.
+When prices rose, operators brought back frack crews to complete wells that were drilled, accounting for a big bump in activity.

 The companies that specialize in well completions, like ProPetro Holding Corp PUMP.N and Liberty Oilfield Services LBRT.N, have said they are adding back workers.